LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

    }
  }, [interimTranscript, finalTranscript]);
  ```
-4. Then, we will add a listening function to start our dictaphone as well as throw in a quick conditional to alert the user if their browser is not compatible with this API.
+4. Then, we will add a listening function to start our dictaphone and throw in a quick conditional to alert the user if their browser is not compatible with this API.
 These functions would look like:

 ```js
  if (!SpeechRecognition.browserSupportsSpeechRecognition()) {